Interreality 101: wtf it is and why VR designers should care.

 Here, I use it as a term that describes a reality where interactions between parties in virtual reality (VR) and parties in conventional reality (CR) occur.

 Virtual and conventional realities are often positioned as being at odds with each other.
+Using a VR headset creates an immersive but also isolating experience.
+You lose connection to those sharing your physical space, and even conversation with CR parties becomes difficult to hear or address.
 As the industry continues to speculate about the potential of VR, its CR surroundings are typically ignored, or even considered a technological constraint.
 My research lies where these two realities overlap.

-Over the course of the last 2 months, I have immersed myself in a variety of VR experiences, some games of my own creation, social VR platforms, and also conducted a co-creation workshop.
-This involved finding new ways to use the hardware “wrong” in attempts to uncover some fundamentals of interreality.
+Over the course of 2 months, I have immersed myself in a variety of VR experiences, some games of my own creation, social VR platforms, and also conducted a co-creation workshop where we investigated new ways to use the hardware “wrong” in attempts to uncover some fundamentals of interreality.

 Five core themes emerged from these experiments: physicality, collaboration, asymmetry, control, and space.
-Here are my thoughts about them.
+Here are my thoughts about how to implement them.

 1: Be physical